Lessons

 • Lessons missed outright are charged

-• Lessons cancelled by the student at least a day in advance will be rescheduled or credited to the next month.
-If the cancelled lesson cannot be rescheduled within the next 4 weeks, the lesson will be charged.
+• Lessons cancelled by the student at least a week in advance will be rescheduled (if possible) or credited to the next month.
+If the cancelled lesson cannot be rescheduled, the lesson will be charged.

 • If Peggy has to cancel, the lesson will either be rescheduled or credited.